driemworks/fangorn/docs/setup.md

 ##### Generate a new keypair

-> Note: for now we just take the first file in the keystore directory and try to use it as the seed
-> when encrypting a file, so you can only have one key in the store at a time right now

 ``` sh
 ./target/debug/quickbeam keygen --keystore-dir tmp/keystore
 ```

 #### Inspect keys

 ``` sh
 ./target/debug/quickbeam inspect --keystore-dir tmp/keystore